chemfiles/chemfiles/doc/src/installation.rst

 On Windows
 """"""""""

-You can use either MSVC 2015 compiler, or gcc as provided by `mingw-w64`_.
+You can use either MSVC 2015 compiler, or gcc as provided by `mingw`_.
 `MSYS2`_ offer a package manager to install all the needed libraries.
 After the initial installation steps, you can run the following to install a recent C++
 compiler: